Frequently Asked Questions

 What age groups do you work with?

-We have classes for ages 3 to 19.
-We work to place your child with peers that are the same age and working on the same social skills.
+We have classes for ages 5 to 19.
+We work to place your child with peers that are a similar age and working on the same social skills.

 What is Social Skills Training?